najlaauni/UniversityLife/SECJ1013 - Programming Technique I/Lab Exercise 1/README.md

-# Lab Exercise 1
+# 🔧 Lab Exercise 1
-This repository contains my personal record of Lab Exercise 2 (Section 03) for my coursework.
-The task for this lab exercise was to convert a given flowchart into a complete C++ program.
+This repository contains my personal record of Lab Exercise 1 (Section 02) for my coursework.
+The task for this lab exercise was to construct a flow chart based on 4 sets that were given by the lecturer.

-📆Date: 14 November 2025
+Date: 17 October 2025
-🕙Time: 11:20am - 11:50am
+Time: 12:00am - 12.50am
-🎈Venue: MPK8, N28
+Venue: Online Class

 ## 📘 Task Description

-We were required to:
+I chose set 1 which needs to construct a flow chart that reads an integer number and then calculates the sum of its digits.
+After that, identify whether the sum of digits for the integer is a multiple of 3, 4, and/or 5.
+Also, I should use operator divide (/) and modulus (%) and also post-test loop to answer this question.
+From set 1, I have required to : <br>
-- View and understand the provided flowchart
+- View and understand the provided output of the set I chose
-- Convert the entire flowchart logic into a working C++ program
+- Construct a flow chart that has the same output as a set that I chose
 - Save the file using the required naming format
-- Submit the completed C++ file through the eLearning platform
+- Submit the flowchart through the eLearning platform

 ## 🎯 Purpose of This Repository
 This repository serves as: